-SPECIAL DIPLOMA ENDORSEMENTS HONORS ENDORSEMENT A student earns a computed average of at least 90 on the Regents examinations applicable a Regents diploma or a Regents diploma with advanced designation.
-No more than 2 Department approved alternatives can be substituted for Regents examinations and the locally development of the calculation MASTERY IN MATH AND/OR SCIENCE ENDORSEMENT A student meets all the requirements for a Regents Diploma with Advanced Designation AND earns a score of 85 or better on 3 math Regents examinations and/or 3 science Regents examinations.
+SPECIAL DIPLOMA ENDORSEMENTS HONORS ENDORSEMENT A student earns a computed average of at least 90 on the Regents examinations applicable to either a Regents diploma or a Regents diploma with advanced designation.
+No more than 2 Department approved alternatives can be substituted for Regents examinations and the locally developed Checkpoint B LOTE ex- amination is not included in the calculation MASTERY IN MATH AND/OR SCIENCE ENDORSEMENT A student meets all the requirements for a Regents Diploma with Advanced Designation AND earns a score of 85 or better on 3 math Regents examinations and/or 3 science Regents examinations.
 TECHNICAL ENDORSEMENT A student meets the requirements for either a local diploma, a Regents diploma or a Regents diploma with advanced designation AND successfully completes a Department approved CTE program including the 3 part technical assessment.